yunjuim/homepage/content/authors/admin/_index.md

 - Visitors

 ---
 I am a postdoctoral associate working with Dr. Shuangge Ma in the Department of Biostatistics at Yale School of Public health.
 I received my Ph.D. in Statistics from the Department of Statistics and Actuarial Science at the University of Iowa, supervised by Drs.
 Aixin Tan and Jian Huang.
-My research interests include Bayesian modeling and computation, heterogeneity analysis, hierarchical modeling, and mixture models.
+My research interests include Bayesian statistics, heterogeneity analysis, hierarchical modeling, and mixture models.